-Students will be informed in next week's assemblies to allow students to have the opportunity to adjust to the new way of working for September.
-The ban of phones in school will be fully implemented from September.
+Students were informed in assemblies to allow students to have the opportunity to adjust to the new way of working for September.
+The ban of phones in school was fully implemented from September.

 To ensure that the expectations of the ban on phones in school is clear, the school website will be updated to reflect how it will be implemented, although the basic principles areas a listed below.